Bible Study Overview: Hebrews for Today’s Disciple

 “Now may the God of peace who brought again from the dead our Lord Jesus, the great shepherd of the sheep… equip you with everything good that you may do his will.”– Hebrews 13:20–21 (ESV)

-In a world that often measures worth by output, this blessing reminds us that God equips and sustains.
+We often measure our worth by what we produce, but this blessing reminds us that our value is found in Him.at God equips and sustains.
 Our service flows from grace, not strain.

 What part of Hebrews is meeting you right now?